HerrMuellerluedenscheid/abedeto/README.md

 Filters are adjustable: e.g. ``--filter=1.1:9`` will apply a band-pass filter with corner frequencies between 1.1 and 9.0 Hz.

 Currently, no restitution is performed.
 However, the quantity can be changed using ``--quantity [displacement|velocity]`` which either integrates the beam or differentiates the synthetic traces, respectively.
-It is possible to retrieve response functions for each trace using ``--get-repsponses``.
+It is possible to retrieve response functions for each trace using ``--get-responses``.
 These can be found afterwards in the underlying data directory and can be used to restitute, manually.

 Some rudimentary information can be added as a caption to the figure by settings the ``--auto-caption`` flag.